Ulugh Muhammad: Golden Horde

 Ulugh Muhammad first came to power following the death of Yeremferden.
 His main competitor for control of the Horde was his cousin Dawlat Berdi, the son of Yeremferden.
 For much of his reign Ulugh Muhammad controlled Sarai, and was therefore seen as the most legitimate ruler within the Horde, although Sarai was captured by his rival after the Siege of Sarai in 1420 and held by him for two years.

 In 1422 Baraq Khan defeated both Ulugh Muhammad and Dawlat and drove them out of the country.
 While Dawlat remained in Crimea, Ulugh Muhammad fled to the Grand Duchy of Lithuania and pled for assistance from Vytautas the Great.
 With this assistance, he was able to march on Baraq and recapture Sarai.

 After regaining control over the Khanate, Ulugh Muhammad marched on Crimea, where Dawlat Berdi had re-established himself following Baraq's defeat and death.
 After a series of indecisive skirmishes his invasion was cut short due to the death of Vytautas, which forced Ulugh Muhammad to concentrate his forces on Lithuania, where he supported Sigismund Kęstutaitis against Švitrigaila in the fight for the Lithuanian throne. Švitrigaila, in turn, supported Dawlat Berdi and later Sayid Ahmad I, as did Vasili II of Moscow.

 Kazan

 Ulugh Muhammad lost control of the Golden Horde in 1436 and fled to Crimea.
 He quarreled with the Crimeans, led a 3000-man army north and took the border town of Belyov.
 In 1437 Vasili II of Moscow sent a large army against Ulugh Muhammad under the command of Dmitry Shemyaka, but they were defeated at the Battle of Belyov.
 Ulugh Muhammad subsequently moved to Volga and in 1438 captured Kazan, separating it from the Golden Horde.
-In 1439 he raided Russia and burned Kolomna and the outskirts of Moscow.
+In 1439 he raided Muscovy, burning Kolomna and the outskirts of Moscow.
 Nothing is known of his life from 1439–1444, but in 1444–45 Ulugh Muhammad occupied Nizhny Novgorod and marched on Murom.
 Vasili II counterattacked in 1445 but was defeated and captured at the Battle of Suzdal, only to be ransomed.
 Ulugh Muhammad died a few months later, possibly murdered by his son Mäxmüd.